 2 teaspoons whole-grain mustard

 1/3 large firm-tart apple (about 3 ounces; see “Apple notes,” below), unpeeled cored, and sliced very thin

 4 ounces sharp Cheddar, aged Gouda, Gruyère, or Havarti cheese, thinly sliced

 You’ll need one large skillet and one medium-size one, preferably cast-iron (the heavier the better).
 Set both skillets over medium heat and let them get hot.

 Meanwhile, butter one side of each bread slice; then lay slices butter side down on your cutting board.
 Spread equal portions of mustard on two slices; then divide apple slices into two portions and lay on top of mustard.
 Divide cheese slices and lay over apples.
 Top sandwiches with remaining bread slices, buttered side up.

-Apple notes: Use whatever variety you have on hand, but a firm-tart apple goes well with the mustard and cheese in the sandwich.
+Apple notes: Use whatever variety you have on hand, but a firm-tart apple (such as Granny Smith) goes well with the mustard and cheese in the sandwich.